Percivale/mlpot-proj/README.md

 ![img](doc/plots/rdf_10Kps.png)

 The angular distribution functions serve a similar purpose as the RDF.
-These plots have not been normalized, and the y axis shows the count of sites with the same angle.
-Both the ADFs and RDFs have been samples at 300K.
+These plots have not been normalized, and the y-axis shows the count of sites with the same angle.
+Both the ADFs and RDFs have been sampled at 300K.
+These plots did not show any visible changes based on the cooling rate either.
+The radial and angular distribution functions seem to match those measured experimentally, see e.g.  [[3]](#3).

 ![img](doc/plots/oalo_adf.png)